Obamacare: The good and bad

 On the flip-side, the CBO estimates that 10 million to 12 million workers will be dropped from their current employer coverage, even though they were promised by government officials their healthcare plan wouldn't change under the PPACA.

 One thing is certain: the debate on how to provide healthcare in this country will not stop with the Supreme Court's ruling.
 Share your perspective in the comments below or join the conversation on Twitter @CTUHealth.

-Jeremy Howell is an adjunct professor in CTU’s College of Health Sciences.
+Jeremy Howell is an adjunct professor in CTU’s College of Healthcare.
 A career officer with the U.S. Navy, he is a Lieutenant in the Navy's Medical Service Corps and currently heads the human resources department at Naval Hospital Bremerton, Washington.
 He holds his Master’s in Health Administration from the U.S. Army-Baylor University, and his undergraduate degree from Embry-Riddle Aeronautical University.

 Opinions expressed here within are solely those of the author and do not necessarily reflect the position of his employer(s).